How to Update Your Drivers License and Registration

-There are a few certainties in life – death, taxes... and waiting in line at the Department of Motor Vehicles (DMV).
-While making a trip to the DMV probably isn’t at the top of your bucket list, you may need to visit the good old DMV soon if moving is anywhere close on the horizon.
+There are a few certainties in life – death, taxes, and waiting in line at the Department of Motor Vehicles.
+While making a trip to the DMV probably isn’t at the top of your bucket list, you may need to visit the DMV if you’re moving in the near future.

-Depending on where you’re moving, you may need to report a change of residential address for your driver’s license, permit, and/or vehicle registration.
-However, before you make a trip to the DMV, there are a few things you should know off-the-bat:
+Depending on where you’re moving, you may need to report a change of residential address for your drivers license, permit, and/or vehicle registration.
+But before you make a trip to the DMV, there are a few things you should know:

-Listen up!
-Policies and procedures vary state-by-state, and you may not need to update your records.
+Policies and procedures vary from state to state.
+Depending on the state you live in or are moving to, you may not need to update your records.

 Some states allow you to update your address online.
-Translation: You may not need to make an in-person visit to the DMV (fingers crossed that your state is one of them!).
+That means you might not need to make an in-person visit to the DMV.

 You may need to act quickly – some states require that you update your records within 10 days of moving.